Financial management aims for strong free cash flows

 Focused investments to increase return on capital employed

-The Lufthansa Group increased the volume of its investments year-on-year in the reporting period.
-Compared with the previous year net capital expenditure rose by 23% to EUR 2,811m (previous year: EUR 2,286m).
+The Lufthansa Group reduced the volume of its investments year-on-year in the reporting year.
+Compared with the previous year, net capital expenditure declined by 14% to EUR 2,392m (previous year: EUR 2,771m).
 Advance and final payments for aircraft and aircraft components along with aircraft and engine overhauls account for most of this.

 Continuous dividend distribution aimed for

-Now that the balance sheet has been successfully strengthened again, shareholders will regularly participate directly in the Company’s success again via an attractive dividend.
+The Company plans for its shareholders to regularly partici- pate directly in its success via an attractive dividend.
 This is intended to make the Company more attractive on the capital market, including for investors with a long-term investment horizon.

-The Lufthansa Group’s dividend policy provides for a distribution to its shareholders of 20% to 40% of net profit, adjusted for non-recurring gains and losses.
+The Lufthansa Group’s dividend policy is to distribute to its shareholders 20% to 40% of the Group’s net profit, adjusted for non-recurring gains and losses.
 One condition for the payment of a dividend is that the net profit for the year as shown in the individual financial statements of Deutsche Lufthansa AG that are drawn up under German commercial law allows for a distribution of the relevant amount.

-In line with the dividend policy, the Executive Board and Supervisory Board will table a proposal at the Annual General Meeting on 7 May 2024 to distribute a dividend of EUR 0.30 per share to shareholders for the financial year 2023.
-This represents a total dividend of EUR 359m or 21% of net profit for 2023.
+In line with the dividend policy, the Executive Board and Supervisory Board will table a proposal at the Annual General Meeting on 6 May 2025 to distribute a dividend of EUR 0.30 per share to shareholders for financial year 2024.
+This represents a total dividend payment of EUR 359m or 26% of net profit for 2024, which is a higher percentage than the previous year, when 21% of net profit was distributed.